 In my book, The Good Girl’s Guide to Great Sex, I talk about how spiritual intimacy is so closely linked to sexual intimacy.
-If you want to revive your sex life, one of the best things you can do is to revive your prayer life!
+If you want to revive your sex life, one of the best things you can do is to revive your prayer life–and begin praying with your husband!

-Or perhaps you just want to pray more TOGETHER, but you’re not sure how to start.
+Or perhaps you just want to be praying more as a couple TOGETHER, but you’re not sure how to start.
 It’s a little embarrassing.

-Today, in Revive Your Marriage, Courtney at Women Living Well is talking about sentence prayers–how to remind yourself throughout the day to constantly be praying for your husband, and I think that is wonderful!
+Today, in Revive Your Marriage, Courtney at Women Living Well is talking about sentence prayers for your husband–how to remind yourself throughout the day to constantly be praying for your husband, and I think that is wonderful!
 Every time I hear a siren of any kind, that’s my reminder to pray throughout the day, too.

 So Courtney has that base covered.
-I’d like to cover another one: how do we actually pray WITH our husbands, especially if he isn’t that intent on praying?
+I’d like to cover another one: how do you actually start praying WITH your husband, especially if he isn’t that intent on praying?
 And how do we build him up and encourage him by letting him know that we’re praying for him, and letting him hear what we’re praying?

 And don’t forget to ask him what he needs prayer for in the morning!
 You can even leave him notes in his pocket or in his lunchbox saying, “I prayed this for you today: that you would feel God’s strength even when you’re dealing with difficult people.”